RSE-Accenture-Team-2/fullproof/AWS Lambda Back-end/README.md

 Hopefully this extension is expanded and can calculate a confidence threshold to determine the</b >
 the likelihood of image manipulation for a better user experience.
 This would be likely through </b >
 expanding our features to use sentiment analysis on a picture and the context the picture is used</b >
-in, applying a ML model to determine image manipulation and utilising blockchain technology for a</b >
+in, applying a ML model (e.g. AWS rekognition) to determine image manipulation and utilising blockchain technology for a</b >
 database of reliable images to compare against.

 ##